BoBch27/hamsterx/README.md

 ## 🎨 Transitions

-Make your hamster's entrances and exits graceful! hamsterx supports smooth transitions using `h-transition-enter` and `h-transition-leave` with `h-show`.
+Make your hamster's entrances and exits graceful! hamsterio supports smooth transitions using `h-transition-enter` and `h-transition-leave` with `h-show`.

 ### How It Works

-When you toggle visibility with `h-show`, hamsterx can apply CSS classes for smooth animations:
+When you toggle visibility with `h-show`, hamsterio can apply CSS classes for smooth animations:

 ```html
 <style>